Aaryan-R-S/Git-GitHub-Cheatsheet/README.md

 ![Product Name Screen Shot][product-screenshot]

 There are many Git & GitHub Cheatsheets available on internet, however, I didn't find one that really suit my needs so I created this  one.
-I want to create a cheatsheet so amazing that'll be containing every important command you ever need.
+I wanted to create a cheatsheet so amazing that'll be containing every important command you ever need.

 Here's why:
 * You shouldn't be doing the same tasks over and over like revisiting long and boring documentations for refering the commands.